 Both Xylophone and Glockenspiel are percussion instruments containing tuned bars or keys.
-Many times they are considered to be the same thing by the common people.
+They are considered the same thing by ordinary people.
 But as professionals will notice, they are vastly different from each other.

 Xylophone vs Glockenspiel

-The xylophone can be anywhere within three octaves to four octaves.
-The most popular and common one is the xylophone which is the version having 3.5 octaves.
+The xylophone can be anywhere from three octaves to four octaves.
+The most popular and common one is the xylophone, which has 3.5 octaves.

-The Glockenspiel is examined and observed that due to its metallic nature, it has a higher pitch than that of the xylophone.
-The Glockenspiel generally has an octave ranging between 2.5-3 octave.
+The Glockenspiel is examined, and observed that it has a higher pitch than the xylophone due to its metallic nature.
+The Glockenspiel has an octave ranging between 2.5-3 octaves.
 The Glockenspiel, when played, sounds two-pitch higher than the written music notes.

 Comparison Table